 - frosting (You can use homemade frosting or purchased, which is what I used.)

 - gold cardstock

 - glue stick or double-sided tape

 Start by putting the cake in a large bowl.
-Use a fork to break it into fine crumbs.
+Use a fork or your hands to break it into fine crumbs.

 Stir the frosting into the cake crumbs, adding just enough to hold the cake together when you roll it into a ball.

-Don't worry if your hearts aren't perfect, because the candy coating will cover any imperfections.
+Don't worry if your hearts aren't completely perfect, because the candy coating will cover most imperfections.